Content is Everything

 If you don’t believe me, your very own social media feed is screaming at you when your views and likes barely make it to double digits.

-Maybe managers merely see social media as some kind of optional internal communications channel?
+Maybe managers actually do see social media as some kind of internal communications channel?
 But why then do I see so many businesses advertising for social media managers?
 Surely they must be chasing something?

-So far, I’ve been talking about social media; but I’d like to include websites and emails from here on in, and refer to the whole thing as online media.
+So far, I’ve been talking about social media; but I’d like to include websites and emails from here on in, and refer to the whole thing as digital media.

-Sure… if you have got to here, you could be excused for thinking I’m a grizzled old coot waving my fist at the sky.
+Sure… if you have got to here, you could be excused for thinking I’m a grizzled old coot shaking my fist at the sky.
 And you may well be right.

 There are businesses which are, to this day, generating great results online.
 Businesses that go beyond copycat process.
 Businesses that are simply delivering great content.